I did a three part interview series recently with HRM Online introducing emerging approaches to learning. You can probably guess what they are:

 A critical first step.
 If your learning initiative in any way contributes to individual or organization performance you’re risking success.
 Market your program as urgent and essential to convince your audience they need it (while you’re at it, it’s best if you can convince yourself too).
 You then have the option to bury the program somewhere deep in your corporate training catalog or roll it out aggressively as a mandatory program.
 Both tactics are equally effective at failing dismally.

-Step 2: Rely on your fave management guru for program content
+Step 2: Rely on your fave management training vendor for program content

 Some say learning programs should be driven by real job or role requirements–that the context in which people work should be the source for learning content.
 Don’t believe it.
 Instead, close your door, pick up the phone and call your favourite training vendor.
 Ask them what training you should be providing this year.
 They will have the answer you need and a program with all sorts of great content ready to go.
 Another option would be to simply gather as much content as you can from the internet.
 Have you seen how much information is out there!